novatransit/nova-transit-access/documentation/data.md

 The specific layer from MWCOG is [available here.](https://rtdc-mwcog.opendata.arcgis.com/datasets/9b51789be2f14f51af089acd019dc2f9_0/explore?location=38.870038%2C-77.233464%2C8.68)

-The specific field used is the 2025 population (POP2025) and employment (EMP2025) forecast.
+The specific fields we collect are:

+* population for 2020 (POP2020) and 2025 (POP2025)
+* employment for 2020 (EMP2020) and 2025 (EMP2025)
+* households for 2020 (HH2020) and 2025 (HH2025)

+To calculate jobs for this analysis, we use the `EMP2025` field.

 ### Census data

-We use census data to provide additional information on demographic subgroups that are typically more dependent on transit access.
+We use census data to provide calculate both our general population (the "typical resident") as well as demographic subgroups that are typically more dependent on transit access.
 These groups include:

 * minority residents
 * low-income residents